surniaulula/wpsso/readme.txt

 * [WPSSO Strip Schema Microdata](https://wordpress.org/plugins/wpsso-strip-schema-microdata) (Free version)
 * [WPSSO Tweet a Quote](https://wordpress.org/plugins/wpsso-tweet-a-quote) (Free version)
 * [WPSSO User Locale Selector](https://wordpress.org/plugins/wpsso-user-locale) (Free version)

-&ndash; Provides an option to hide the preview of all Pro settings and features.

-&ndash; *Fast and coded for performance*, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).

-&ndash; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.

-&ndash; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

 &ndash; Download the Free version from [GitHub](https://surniaulula.github.io/wpsso/) or [WordPress.org](https://wordpress.org/plugins/wpsso/).